courtneyjkeeler/grex-telescope.github.io/docs/hardware/box.md

 ## Fan

-The fan is attached to the lid with 1/4" L brackets and 4-40 hardware.
+The fan can be attached to the lid with 1/4" L brackets and 4-40 hardware.
 5/16" screws from the fan into the threaded side of the L bracket.
 3/4" hardware with locking washer + nut combo from L bracket through the lid.

+In the case where the SNAP FPGA fan is missing, the large fan is mounted directly to the SNAP board, using the three unused mounting holes on the right hand side.
+The .stl file for the adjustable height 3D printed bracket can be found [here](/../assets/base2.STL).
+Use #6 hardware to attach the fan to the base, and #2 hardware to attach the base to the SNAP.

+The fan is wired to the Fan terminal of the PSU using the braided red and white wire.

 ## Wiring